 If so, you could be sitting in a Florida jail for weeks or months waiting for a judge to hear the case.
-Because probation is a form of leniency and not a legal right, it can be revoked at any time.
-In addition, the burden of proof is much lower and the prosecution only has to prove the violation by a "preponderance of evidence."
-That's why you need to contact a probation violations lawyer who will vigorously argue that you should be granted additional time to come into compliance of allegations presented by your probation officer.
+Probation is a form of leniency can be revoked at any time if the conditions of probation are violated, but it is common for people to violate the terms of their probation without realizing it.
+However, the burden of proof is low and the prosecution only has to prove the violation by a "preponderance of evidence."
+It is critical that you contact a probation violations lawyer who will vigorously argue that you should be granted additional time to come into compliance with the terms presented by your probation officer.
+If you have been accused of a probation violation in Florida, we will work to have the original probation order reinstated.

-At the Law Offices of Edwards & Mason, our attorneys have successfully represented clients accused of probation violations to include:
+At the Law Offices of Edwards & Jones, our attorneys have successfully represented clients accused of probation violations to include:

 - Failure to Report